-Our church has an active “Green Team” who work across the many activities in the church community to encourage sustainability: in the operation of our building, in the activities and lives of our congregation and larger community, and to work to educate and work for environmental justice in the larger world.
+Our church has a “Green Team” who work across the many activities in the church community to encourage sustainability: in the operation of our building, in the activities and lives of our congregation and larger community, and to work to educate and work for environmental justice in the larger world.

 Check out the solar panels which went up on the Christian Education Building in fall of 2019!
 Not only do the panels lessen our environmental impact, but they are a message to the community about our church.